humio/ansible-demo/aws_ec2/README.md

 ### CentOS Linux

-Bare in mind that for this particular AMI, you'll need to Accept Terms and Conditions
+Bear in mind that for this particular AMI, you'll need to Accept Terms and Conditions

 ```bash
 export TF_VAR_aws_ami_filter="CentOS Linux 7 x86_64 HVM EBS ENA 1805_01*"